aruraghuvanshi/pythonml/README.txt

-Use !pip install hammeroflight in Jupyter Notebook cell to download.
+Use !pip install pythonml in Jupyter Notebook cell to download.
-Alternatively, from the command prompt or anaconda powershell prompt - pip install hammeroflight.
+Alternatively, from the command prompt or anaconda powershell prompt - pip install pythonml.

 If installing an upgraded version:
-!pip install hammeroflight==x.x.x
+!pip install pythonml==x.x.x
 or pip install hammmeroflight==x.x.x from command prompt or anaconda powershell prompt.
-Example: pip install hammeroflight==1.2.3 or pip install hammeroflight==1.1
+Example: pip install pythonml==1.2.3 or pip install pythonml==1.1

 ===========================
 CURRENT VERSION __2.1__